 One of natures most adaptable and opportunistic predators/scavengers, coyotes can have a wide variety of prey sources depending on availability: small mammals, rodents, fish, birds, reptiles, invertebrates, plants, berries, and even deer on rare occasions.
 These animals are considered a keystone species as they keep rodent populations under control which also help keep the spread of disease down.
 In urban areas, coyotes have adapted to living among humans, sometimes preying on small pets that are accessible and even going through trash.

 Coyotes have been coming under more scrutiny in many urban areas of Orange County, while there is no evidence of increasing populations, social media and apps understandably make it seem like their population is increasing due to seeing more reports than before social media.
-Coyotes have a natural fear of humans instilled in them but as many coyotes have no choice to adapt to living among residential areas, it is up to us to help keep this fear instilled in them by hazing them and not making our pets available to them.
+Like most wild animals, coyotes have a natural fear of humans instilled in them but as many coyotes have no choice to adapt to living among residential areas, it is up to us to help keep this fear instilled in them by hazing them and not making our pets available to them.
 Unfortunately, many people are not educated about living among coyotes and often blame coyotes for attacks on pets and small children instead of looking at their own mistakes.
-There has only been 1 fatal attack on a human from a coyote in the United States and there have been several attacks in Orange County which were almost all on small children.
-As we humans are able to educate ourselves about these animals and coyotes do not understand our ways of life and are just trying to survive, it is up to us to be educated when living in places that coyotes inhabit.
+There has only been 1 fatal attack on a human from a coyote in the United States and there have been several attacks in Orange County which were almost all on small children and all at fault of human errors.
+Since we humans are able to educate ourselves about these animals and coyotes do not understand our ways of life and are just trying to survive, it is up to us to be educated when living in places that coyotes inhabit.
 It is common for some people to claim they are educated about coyotes while they really know little about them.
 People that hate coyotes in general are a great example of this mindset which only creates more of a problem because they may have had a pet get attacked but instead of learning from their mistakes, they choose to just hate the coyotes for doing what they're supposed to do by eating what's available.

 Attacks on pets are a problem as many people leave small pets in places that are accessible by coyotes, these pets don't understand these dangers and coyotes don't understand that these easy prey items are peoples pets, that is why it's up to us to be smarter than the coyotes and keep our pets safe.
 When humans are not responsible with their pets which are non-native, it only teaches the coyotes of a new food source.
 This is where much hatred of coyotes comes from as people typically look to blame coyotes instead of themselves for creating the problem.